U.S. allows teens to drive big rigs in new pilot program - NewsBreak

 The pilot program, detailed Thursday in a proposed regulation from the Federal Motor Carrier Safety Administration, would screen the teens, barring any with driving-while-impaired violations or traffic tickets for causing a crash.

 But safety advocates say the program runs counter to data showing that younger drivers get in more crashes than older ones.
-They say it’s unwise to let teenage drivers be responsible for rigs that can weigh 80,000 pounds and cause catastrophic damage when they hit lighter vehicles.Death of Tampa mother, toddler at Petco Park ruled as murder-suicide
+They say it’s unwise to let teenage drivers be responsible for rigs that can weigh 80,000 pounds and cause catastrophic damage when they hit lighter vehicles.What is 5G, and why should we want it?

 The apprenticeship pilot program was required by Congress as part of the infrastructure bill signed into law Nov.
 15. It requires the FMCSA, which is part of the Transportation Department, to start the program within 60 days.